Ceiba pentandra: Religion and folklore

 The tree is a sacred symbol in Maya mythology.

+The Ceiba is an important tree in Cuban culture.
 It is a sacred tree in Palo, Arará and Santería.
+Following from its religious connection to the Orishas of Santería, many rituals and customs surround the tree: offerings are placed or buried near the trunks, the trees are circumambulated, and the trees are generally not tampered with out of respect.
+Unrelated to Santería, the ceiba also features in folklore, and is associated with güijes.

-According to the folklore of Trinidad and Tobago, the Castle of the Devil is a huge C. pentandra growing deep in the forest in which Bazil the demon of death was imprisoned by a carpenter.
+According to the folklore of Trinidad and Tobago, the Castle of the Devil is a huge C. pentandra growing deep in the forest in which Bazil, the demon of death, was imprisoned by a carpenter.
 The carpenter tricked the devil into entering the tree in which he carved seven rooms, one above the other, into the trunk.
 Folklore claims that Bazil still resides in that tree.

-Most masks coming from Burkina Faso, especially those of Bobo and Mossi people, are carved from C. pentandra timber.
+Most masks from Burkina Faso, especially those of Bobo and Mossi people, are carved from C. pentandra timber.

+C. pentandra is known as the Kankantrie/Kankantri among the Afro-Surinamese community, particularly those that subscribe to the Winti religion.
+The important role of the Kankantrie among the Afro-Surinamese as a holy residence for spirits has been documented for centuries.
+Despite the efforts of the Dutch to convert African slaves in Suriname to Christianity, many black Surinamese people continue to hold the tree in high regard.
+Cutting the tree is avoided even in modern-day Suriname, and often paired with a ritual in cases where cutting the tree is unavoidable.

 Symbolism

 Ceiba pentandra is the national emblem of Guatemala, Puerto Rico, and Equatorial Guinea.
 It appears on the coat of arms and flag of Equatorial Guinea.

-The Cotton Tree is a landmark in downtown Freetown, Sierra Leone, and is considered a symbol of freedom for the slaves that immigrated there.
+The Cotton Tree was a landmark in downtown Freetown, Sierra Leone, and is considered a symbol of freedom for the former slaves that immigrated there.
+The roughly 40-metre tall tree snapped near the base, and fell in a storm on 24 May 2023.

-Saigon, one of a number of older names for Ho Chi Minh City, may be derived from Sài (Sino-Vietnamese "palisade" etc.) and the Vietnamese name for the Kapok tree (bông) gòn, although, in this instance, the tree intended may well be, not the New World Ceiba pentandra, but the Old World Bombax ceiba.
+Saigon, the former name of Ho Chi Minh City, may be derived from Sài (Sino-Vietnamese "palisade" etc.) and the Vietnamese name for the Kapok tree (bông) gòn, although, in this instance, the tree intended to be named may well be, not the New World Ceiba pentandra, but the Old World Bombax ceiba.